Günter Weigand

-Günter Weigand (born 1924) is a self-proclaimed “social lawyer” (Sozialanwalt), economist and amateur prosecutor who became victim of a judicial and psychiatric scandal.
-He was born in Olsztyn.
+Günter Weigand (24 November 1924 – 2003) was a German self-proclaimed "social lawyer" (Sozialanwalt), economist and amateur prosecutor who became victim of a judicial and psychiatric scandal.

 Heinrich Böll and the German expert in criminal law Karl Peters (among others) made it possible, that the Weigand case is known as a miscarriage of justice.

+Weigand was born on 24 November 1924 in Allenstein.
+He died in 2003, likely in Troisdorf.